cristal-ise/cristal-ise/webui/README_InitialDevSetup.md

 # Webui Project original development setup
 Based on version 14 of nx.dev, Angular and PrimeNG with sakai-ng application template

-## Use nx.dev to create the 'webui' angular project together with the 'admin' application
+## Stage 1 - Use nx.dev to create the 'webui' angular project together with the 'admin' application

 1. `npx create-nx-workspace webui --preset=angular --appName=admin --style=scss --nxCloud=false`
 1. `cd webui` - all pathes bellow use relative path from this directory